Quick Answer

 Best value: Easyfix wall plugs at £0.99 per 100 for basic masonry work.
 Trade wood screw tubs for high-volume timber fixing.

 Best app: Fischer PRO (free).
-Genuinely useful substrate-to-fixing matching on your phone.
+The best substrate-to-fixing matching tool on your phone.